gonodono/glancet/README.md

 The library accomplishes its effects by slightly altering Glance's bytecode to insert calls to local code where the underlying `RemoteViews` are modified directly.
-The bytecode manipulation is handled by a custom Gradle plugin that uses [a built-in AGP functionality][transform], along with some basic Java ASM.
+The bytecode manipulation is handled by a custom Gradle plugin that uses [a built-in AGP functionality][transform] along with some basic Java ASM.

 ### Publishing